ctsit/redcap_deployment/fabric-todo-list.md

 * DONE configure_redcap_cron - see redcap\_deployment\_functions.sh
 * DONE move_edocs_folder - see redcap\_deployment\_functions.sh
 * DONE set_hook_functions_file - see redcap\_deployment\_functions.sh
-* Remove upload_package - we no longer need it.
+* DONE Remove upload_package - we no longer need it.
 IT has bene replaced by make_upload_target and upload_package_and_extract
 * Make required directories for hook deployment - deployment_functions.sh
 * Create sym links for hooks to be executed - deployment_functions.sh

 ## deploy function

-deploy(name) - Revise the existing deploy function to call the functions needed to do a deployment of a new instance.
+DONE deploy(name) - Revise the existing deploy function to call the functions needed to do a deployment of a new instance.
 These packages are probably need in this order:

     make_upload_target()
     upload_package_and_extract(name)